compTAG/student-resources/reports/nsf-prereport.md

 When filling out the below form, please report all research projects relevant to the grants that fund you and all training activities (workshops, conferences, etc) that fall within the range specified above, even if not directly paid for from a grant.
-If you are unsure if something is relevant, talk with the PIs or leave it in with a note.
+Note that any research training you receive from the PIs of federally-funded grants may be reported under grants, even if you are not directly paid by them.
+So, if you are unsure if something is relevant, talk with the PIs or leave it in with a note.
 We will make changes to the information you provide as necessary.
 Information you need to fill out is always in a bulleted list (starting with a *).

 ## Your Information: